Easy and open source

 Buy the PCB, print your case and go!

 You'll probably design your own case when you use your own electronics.
 But printing it is quite easy when you already got a 3d printer.
+But also modifying th existing one is quite easy as you can explore the whole CAD on OnShape below.

 It's cheaper, smaller, easier to assemble yet reliable in determining relative TD values; its firmware is FOSS available on GitHub — simple solutions are my jam!